jerquanr/jerquanr.github.io/README.md

             flex-wrap: wrap; /* Allow items to wrap if needed */ }
         .about-img {
-            flex-basis: 40%; /* Adjusts the base size of the image container */
+            flex-basis: 60%; /* Adjusts the base size of the image container for enlargement */
-            max-width: 40%;
+            max-width: 60%;
             position: absolute;
-            left: -100px;
+            left: -200px; /* Moves further to the left */
+            border: 2px solid #000; /* Ensuring the border encapsulates the larger image */
         }
         .about-text {
             flex: 1;
             padding-left: 20px;
-            margin-left: 45%; /* Increased to widen the gap */
+            margin-left: 55%; /* Adjusted to accommodate the larger image */
-            border: 2px solid #000; /* Extends the border around the text */
+            padding: 20px;
+        }
+        .about-img img {
-            padding: 20px; /* Added padding inside the border */
+            width: 100%; /* Ensures the image fills its container */
+            height: auto;
         }
         /* Style for the confirm button */ .confirm-btn {